wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-outlook/includes/3-exercise-mail-basics.md

 1. Open your project in VS Code or your preferred code editor.

    > [!TIP]
-   > On Windows, you can navigate to the root directory of the project via the command line and then enter `code .` to open that folder in VS Code.
-On Mac, you'll need to [add the code command to the path](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) before you can use that command to open the project folder in VS Code.
+   > On Windows, you can navigate to the root directory of the project via the command line and then enter **code .** to open that folder in VS Code.
+On macOS, you'll need to [add the code command to the path](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) before you can use that command to open the project folder in VS Code.

 ### Update the manifest